biobakery/baqlava/readme.md

   ```
 ## Running BAQLaVa

 Finally, run BAQLaVa on your data!
+(If you have not loaded current biobakery workflows, first run hutlab load centos7/python3/humann3/3.6-devel)
 ```
 baqlava -i <FILE> -o <OUTPUT_DIRECTORY>
 ```